Eamon Dunphy

 Eamon Martin Dunphy (born 3 August 1945) is an Irish media personality, journalist, broadcaster, author, sports pundit and former professional footballer.
-He grew up playing football for several youth teams including Stella Maris.
+He grew up playing football for several youth teams including Stella Maris, then moved to England playing for the youth side of Manchester United, then York City, Millwall, Charlton Athletic and Reading before returning to Ireland to turn out for Shamrock Rovers.

 Since retiring from the sport, he has become recognisable to Irish television audiences as a football analyst during coverage of the Premier League, UEFA Champions League and international football on RTÉ.

-As well as his slot with RTÉ, Dunphy has worked for its rival television station, TV3 (for which he has presented a chat show and a game show), and rival radio stations Today FM and Newstalk.
+In addition to his slot with RTÉ, Dunphy has worked for its rival television station, TV3 (for which he has presented a chat show and a game show), and rival radio stations Today FM and Newstalk.
 He was the original presenter of The Last Word on Today FM.
 Between 2004 and 2006, Dunphy presented the breakfast programme on Dublin's local Newstalk 106 radio station before it became a national broadcaster.

 Later he moved to RTÉ Radio 1, where he presented a weekly programme, Conversations with Eamon Dunphy until 2009.
 He then returned to Newstalk, now broadcasting nationwide, only to leave again in 2011.
-Dunphy continues to write a column on football for the Irish Daily Star newspaper and does his podcast The Stand.
+Dunphy writes a column on football for the Irish Daily Star newspaper and hosts his podcast The Stand.